Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer: Numerical Results

 \subsection{Convergence analysis}

-Markov chains using local, uniform and CGQeMCMC are used to evaluate the average energy and magnetisation of the stationary distribution of exemplar fully-connected Ising models.
-Systems of size $16$, $25$ and $36$ (see \ref{app:extra_data} for $15$ and $36$ spin results) are the focus so that $\sqrt{n}$ qubits can be easily compared with classical methods.
-The stationary distribution of the $25$ spin instance at $T = 1$ is primarily composed of just a few low energy states.
-The Boltzmann probabilities of the ground state and $1^{st}$ - $3^{rd}$ excited states are: $68.6\%$, $25.4\%$, $4.2\%$, $0.5\%$.
-If one were to sample lower temperature distributions the problem essentially becomes one of optimisation, while at higher energy the problem becomes less difficult as one transitions from the ferromagnetic phase.
-See \ref{app:extra_data} for temperature and system size analysis.
+Markov chains using local, uniform and CGQeMCMC are used to evaluate the average energy and magnetization of the stationary distribution of exemplar fully-connected Ising models.
+Systems of size $16$, $25$ and $36$ (see Appendix \ref{app:extra_data} for $15$ and $25$ spin results) are the focus so that $\sqrt{n}$ qubits can be easily compared with classical methods.
+The stationary distribution of the $36$ spin instance at $T = 0.1$ is the primary focus of this analysis as it is the largest system studied and has low temperature, which as seen in Figure \ref{fig:9_T_range} is where we expect CGQeMCMC to perform well.
+The problem is approaching that of an optimization problem (the limit reached at zero temperature), as most of the probability distribution lies in the ground state of the system, making it particularly difficult.
+See Appendix \ref{app:extra_data} for temperature and system size analysis.

-Figure \ref{fig:E_25} shows the effective convergence of CGQeMCMC, however it is clear that the problem of getting stuck in local minima is inherited as the average energy over $10$ Markov chains is biased by a few that have not found the minimum state.
+Figure \ref{fig:E_36} shows that all proposed methods are unable to converge within simulable timescales.
+The CGQeMCMC appears most effective, even though the problem of getting stuck in local minima persists since the average energy over $20$ Markov chains is biased by a few that have not yet ``found'' the minimum state.
 One can crudely evaluate convergence in this relatively low temperature regime by calculating how many chains have discovered the minimum state.
-In this example, of the $10$ chains for each proposal, $4$ local chains, $2$ uniform chains and $5$ CGQeMCMC have found the minima.
-Considering the classical methods had an extra order of magnitude (due to computational limitations) to search the state space, it is clear that quantum proposal is considerably more efficient.
-It should be noted that to evaluate this system by brute force requires $\approx 3 \times 10^7$ samples, meaning that the uniform proposal does not provide a practically useful proposal method, merely an upper bound on optimal thermalisation.
+In this example, where we consider $20$ chains for each proposal, $5$ local chains, $0$ uniform chains and $11$ CGQeMCMC chains (6 qubit multiple sampling) have found the minima.
+The classical methods had an extra order of magnitude steps (due to computational limitations) to search the state space, and thus it is evident that quantum proposals are significantly more efficient.
+When one considers a Markov chain as part of a larger algorithm, with multiple parallel chains, this improvement in the quality of convergence becomes more substantial, even in the cases that it still fails to converge perfectly.